Ammonia: Stimulant

-Ammonia, as the vapor released by smelling salts, has found significant use as a respiratory stimulant.
+Ammonia, as the vapour released by smelling salts, has found significant use as a respiratory stimulant.
 Ammonia is commonly used in the illegal manufacture of methamphetamine through a Birch reduction.
 The Birch method of making methamphetamine is dangerous because the alkali metal and liquid ammonia are both extremely reactive, and the temperature of liquid ammonia makes it susceptible to explosive boiling when reactants are added.

 Textile

 Liquid ammonia is used for treatment of cotton materials, giving properties like mercerisation, using alkalis.
 In particular, it is used for prewashing of wool.

 Lifting gas

 At standard temperature and pressure, ammonia is less dense than atmosphere and has approximately 45–48% of the lifting power of hydrogen or helium.
 Ammonia has sometimes been used to fill balloons as a lifting gas.
 Because of its relatively high boiling point (compared to helium and hydrogen), ammonia could potentially be refrigerated and liquefied aboard an airship to reduce lift and add ballast (and returned to a gas to add lift and reduce ballast).